snonux/foo.zone/gemfeed/2025-05-11-f3s-kubernetes-with-freebsd-part-5.md

 ## Mesh network generator

 Manually generating `wg0.conf` files for every peer in a mesh network setup is cumbersome because each peer requires its own unique public/private key pair and a preshared key for each VPN tunnel (resulting in 29 preshared keys for 8 hosts).
-This complexity scales exponentially with the number of peers as the relationships between all peers must be explicitly defined, including their unique configurations such as `AllowedIPs` and `Endpoint` and optional settings like `PersistentKeepalive`.
+This complexity scales almost exponentially with the number of peers as the relationships between all peers must be explicitly defined, including their unique configurations such as `AllowedIPs` and `Endpoint` and optional settings like `PersistentKeepalive`.
 Automating the process ensures consistency, reduces human error, saves considerable time, and allows for centralized management of configuration files.

 Instead, a script can handle key generation, coordinate relationships, and generate all necessary configuration files simultaneously, making it scalable and far less error-prone.